raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 retransmission over a long path could introduce a momentary pause in the stream of messages, long enough to cause the server to overzealously abort the connection.

-Because of this concern, the server MUST NOT send a Keepalive message (either a response to a client-initiated request, or a server-initiated message) with a keepalive interval value less than ten seconds.
+Because of this concern, the server MUST NOT send a DSO Keepalive message (either a response to a client-initiated request, or a server-initiated message) with a keepalive interval value less than ten seconds.
-If a client receives a Keepalive message specifying a keepalive interval value less than ten seconds this is a fatal error and the client MUST forcibly abort the connection immediately.
+If a client receives a DSO Keepalive message specifying a keepalive interval value less than ten seconds this is a fatal error and the client MUST forcibly abort the connection immediately.

-A keepalive interval value of 0xFFFFFFFF represents "infinity" and informs the client that it should generate no keepalive traffic.
+A keepalive interval value of 0xFFFFFFFF represents "infinity" and informs the client that it should generate no DSO keepalive traffic.
-Note that after signaling that the client should generate no keepalive traffic in this way, at any point the server may revise that keepalive traffic requirement by sending a new Keepalive message dictating new Session Timeout values to the client.
+Note that after signaling that the client should generate no DSO keepalive traffic in this way, at any point the server may revise that DSO keepalive traffic requirement by sending a new DSO Keepalive message dictating new Session Timeout values to the client.

-The largest **finite** keepalive interval supported by the current DSO Keepalive TLV is 0xFFFFFFFE (2^32-2 milliseconds, approximately 49.7 days).
+The largest **finite** keepalive interval supported by the current Keepalive TLV is
+0xFFFFFFFE (2^32-2 milliseconds, approximately 49.7 days).

 ***